 Energon thudded in her audios making her shiver and grin.
 Now he sounded like fun.
-Wonder where he got off too?
+Wonder where he got off to?

-"HOW DID YOU MISS THE PART WHERE HE WAS PRYING IT IN HALF!?
+"HOW DID YOU MISS THE PART WHERE HE WAS PRYING IT APART!?
 WHY DIDN'T YOU STOP HIM!?"

 "OH I'M SORRY, PROWL!"
 The red one snarled.
 "WE HAVEN'T RECHARGED IN SEVEN FRAGGIN' ORNS!
 WE FELL INTO RECHARGE!"

 "NONE OF US HAVE RECHARGED, SIDESWIPE!"
-The one called Prowl, Jynx was assuming, threw his hands up in the air while the silver mech with the blue visor behind him came a little closer as a grey mech that looked very similar to the black and white one only his paint was different stood nervously off to the side beside a seemingly impatient slightly larger white and red mech next to him.
+The one called Prowl, Jynx was assuming, threw his hands up in the air while a silver mech with a blue visor behind him came a little closer.
+A grey mech that looked very similar to the black and white one - only his paint was different - stood nervously off to the side, with a seemingly impatient and slightly larger white and red mech next to him.

 "WE'RE SORRY, PROWL!"

 "Hey, ease up the lot of ya."
-His voice was quiet, obviously trying to stop the yelling and she had to let her webbed audio sensors atop her head unfold so that she could pick up his accent heavy, quiet, tone as the silver visor wearing mech placed himself between the snarling trio of mechs.
+The silver mech's voice was quiet, obviously trying to stop the yelling, and she had to let the webbed audio sensors atop her head unfold so that she could pick up his accent-heavy soft tone.
+He placed himself between the snarling trio.
 "Calm down."

 "DON'T TELL ME TO CALM DOWN!"
 Prowl hissed.

-For a long moment the two stared at each other and even form the distance that stretched between them Jynx could feel the familiarity and the trust in the air.
-And she cringed at it, pinning back her sensors and shuffling backward.
+For a long moment the two stared at each other, and even with the distance that stretched between them Jynx could feel the familiarity and trust in the air.
+And she cringed at it, pinning back her sensors and shuffling backwards.
 Suddenly these mechs were not so interesting.